What Is Sustainable Website Design — Our How-To Guide

 Did you know that all our digital activities — from sending an email to sharing a video or updating our website — have an environmental impact (known as “digital pollution”)?

-Unless you’re planning on going off-grid and relying on carrier pigeons for all your marketing output, it’s v tricky to 100% avoid adding to that pollution.
-However, there are loads we can do to reduce our negative impact, and eco-friendly web design is a great place to start.
+Unless you’re planning on going off-grid and relying on carrier pigeons for all your marketing output, it’s very tricky to avoid adding to that pollution.

 A person with braided hair sitting on grass against a tree using a laptop

-If you need a new website and sustainability is important to you, but the thought of DIYing it is making your head feel like it might explode, take a look at our stress-free, value-packed Squarespace website packages.
+If you need a new website and sustainability is important to you, but the thought of DIYing it is making your head feel like it might explode, we can help!

 What Is Sustainable Web Design?

-4. Honest – the products and services we provide will not mislead or exploit users in their design or content
+• Honest– the products and services we provide will not mislead or exploit users in their design or content

-5. Regenerative – the products and services we provide will support an economy that nourishes people and planet
+• Regenerative – the products and services we provide will support an economy that nourishes people and planet

-6. Resilient – the products and services we provide will function in the times and places where people need them most
+• Resilient – the products and services we provide will function in the times and places where people need them most

-Why Does Having An Eco-Friendly Website Matter
+Why Does Having A Sustainable Website Matter?

-In real-world places, like houses and offices, it’s relatively easy to picture how we can be more environmentally friendly: recycle, reuse, turn things off… you know the drill.
-But when there’s no physical stuff to sort out and the lights are technically always on, what does eco-friendly web design actually mean?
+In real-world places, like houses and offices, it’s relatively easy to picture how we can be more environmentally friendly: recycle, reuse, turn things off… You know the drill.

 For websites, a lot of it comes down to energy, in particular…

-1. The devices we use to browse the Internet
+• The devices we use to browse the Internet

-2. The server facilities and data centres that store websites, process search queries, and hold the web’s content
+• The server facilities and data centres that store websites, process search queries, and hold the web’s content

 That pollution doesn’t just come from power consumption but from the environmental impact of all the other resources needed to keep us online.
-For example, digital communications, like sending emails, DMs or Slack messages, also use a huge amount of water, because they all need to go through data centres.
+Digital communications, such as emails, DMs, or Slack messages, also use a large amount of water because they all need to go through data centres.

 Data centres produce a lot of heat — think about how hot a laptop can get when you’re doing an intensive task — and they’re cooled using our old friend H20.

-To give you a visual of just how much water is needed to keep us online, Microsoft’s latest sustainability report revealed that its water consumption jumped by 34% between 2021 and 2022 to around the volume of 2,500 Olympic swimming pools 😲
+To give you a visual of just how much water is needed to keep us online, a Microsoft sustainability report revealed that its water consumption jumped by 34% between 2021 and 2022 to around the volume of 2,500 Olympic swimming pools 😲

 How To Find Out How Eco-Friendly Your Website Design Is

-If you knew you wanted to get better with money, you’d probably start by taking stock of what you already had.
 Even if you’re scared that you’re quite deep into your overdraft, the only way to find out is by checking your bank balance.
 Similarly, to make your website more eco-friendly, you’ll need to know where you’re starting from.
-We’ve found two really helpful carbon calculator tools for doing just that…
+These two carbon calculators are ideal for getting an idea of how eco-friendly your website is:

 • Website Carbon estimates your website’s digital carbon footprint and gives general guidance on how to improve it.